AleksandrHovhannisyan/aleksandrhovhannisyan.com/tag/game-dev.md

 ---
-layout: tagPage
-title: Blog
+title: "Tag: game-dev"
-description: View all of my blog posts tagged with "game-dev"
+description: View all of my blog posts tagged with 'game-dev.'
 tag: game-dev
-customJS: ["blogImage"]
-noindex: true
 ---